 If you clicked here because you are seeking to have our prayer team pray for you for ANY special intention, just click on prayer request button above the Main Menu.

-Info about an easy to get plenary indulgence and short prayers to say for the indulgence is @
+Pope Francis offers a new easy to get plenary indulgence available any day between now and the when the pandemic has ended globally.
+More info & short prayers to say for the indulgence is at:

 This page's prayers are helpful prayers for an end to pandemic, but not necessary for the indulgence.

 Pope Francis' Prayers for Coronavirus

 Prayer to Our Lady, Health of the Sick, to implore her protection during the Covid-19 coronavirus pandemic.
 Pope Francis says this first prayer could be recited at the end of the rosary.

 O Mary, You shine continuously on our journey as a sign of salvation and hope.
 We entrust ourselves to you, Health of the Sick, who, at the foot of the cross, were united with Jesus’ suffering, and persevered in your faith.